Vertical root barrier solutions for subsidence

 Subsidence is the downward movement of the ground supporting the building.
 Particular problems arise when the movement varies from one part of the building to another.

-Vegetation - Trees and shrubs take moisture from soils causing them to shrink.
-This is especially so during long periods of dry weather as roots extend in search of water.
+Trees and shrubs take moisture from soils, causing them to shrink.
+This is especially true during long periods of dry weather, as roots extend in search of water - Leaking Drains

 It will first be necessary to identify the cause of the damage and what needs to be done to stop it.
 Stabilisation of the situation will need to be carried out before any remedial action can be carried out.
 Only after any movement has been stabilised can the necessary repairs can be carried out.